ryan-mcclue/unsw/prev/comp3311-fin/week9.md

 A schedule outlines execution of transactions; often they are run concurrently For DBMS, serialisation means that a concurrent transaction can be transformed to an iterative transaction
-1. conflict serialisability means read/write occur in 'right' order (no cycles in precendance graphs)
+1. conflict serialisability means read/write occur in 'right' order (no cycles in precedance graphs)
+(draw arrow if Read and Write. arrow direction from first)
-2. view serialisability  means reads see 'correct' version of data (less conservative than conflict; so some schedules could be view but not conflict) Lock-based concurrency or multi-version concurrency (i.e. at start, each see unique snapshot so no blocking) common.
+2. view serialisability means reads see 'correct' version of data (less conservative than conflict; so some schedules could be view but not conflict)

+Lock-based concurrency or multi-version concurrency (i.e. at start, each see unique snapshot so no blocking) common.
 In MVCC, each tuple effectively a linked list of recent versions. periodic vacuum process deletes tuples no longer accessible